 This collection of 40 songs follow the high frequency words included in the 2013 McMillan McGraw Hill Kindergarten Wonders Series, presented in the order dictated by the teacher's manual.
-Using the same, high quality songs and movies from our Sing & Spell Sight Word series, this custom word list have been rearranged to match the publisher's order to make supplemental learning so much easier!
-All the videos feature catchy songs, the words written out onscreen and fun movements choreographed to help with memorization, to help children easily memorize the spellings of the toughest high frequency words.
+Using the same, high quality songs and movies from our Sing & Spell Sight Word series, this custom word list has been rearranged to match the publisher's sight word list, helping to make supplemental learning so much easier!
+All our videos feature catchy songs, all written out onscreen, with fun movements choreographed to help with memorization!
+With this support, children easily memorize the spellings of the toughest high frequency words!

 Word listing* & Song order: